 6. This option is to “open item/ derive unit to individual lot”.
 You can derive a new lot from the existing lot.
 This case can arrive when you have to create aliquots from the same lot for different purposes.
 For example, each mammalian culture requires a different type of complete media.
 Meaning we make a raw media i.e RPMI 1640 complete by adding fetal bovine serum (FBS) and other buffers like HEPES buffer or Antibiotic solutions, etc. So let’s say you have to make a new media for a particular cell line with the complete RPMI consisting of FBS + HEPES buffer.
 So, in this case, you can derive a lot of RPMI and store this as a new lot.
-You will have the same options as to when you create a new lot, the only difference will be that you will be asked the quantity you want to remove from the existing lot.
-Let’s say you take 2 bottles of RPMI 1640 media each consisting of 0.5 (500ml).
+You will have the same options as when you create a new lot, the only difference being that you will be asked the quantity you wish to remove from the existing lot.
+Suppose you take 2 bottles of RPMI 1640 media each consisting of 0.5 (500ml).
 The total quantity you will have is 1 L.

 *If you are using a lot where the unit is defined as ‘mL’ or ‘g’ or similar, the individual unit destock feature is generally best avoided.

 7. This shows you the quantity/amount of the lot you started with or received when you created the lot.
 Here its an example of 2.50L but the amount can be anything that you put for a lot of items and it will be in blue color.

 8. This option allows you to edit the “lot” details if required.